joaosMart/fire-smoke-detection/README.md

 The evaluation metrics achieved promising results but there is still some fine-tuning needed to be done to solve a false positive issue.
 Also, some more analysis of each class's performance may be needed.

 ### Example of Good Predictions
+Below we can see an example of some good predictions the model was able to output.
+![images/fire_good_predictions.png]